konflux-ci/service-provider-integration-operator/docs/USER.md

 In general, bindings (and their dependant secrets) are not supposed to be long-lived.
 Their TTL in configurable globally, and by default it is set to 2 hrs.
 But some tasks require more long-lived credentials to be available, so the creator of the binding may override the default setting by specifying `spec.lifetime` field of the binding.
-It is accepts any standard time periods, like `2h30m`, `90s` etc, except the negative values and values less than 60 seconds, since they make not much sense.
+It accepts any standard time periods, like `2h30m`, `90s` etc, except the negative values and values less than 60 seconds, since they make not much sense.
 Exception is only `-1` value, which means infinite lifetime of the binding, in other words, binding can be deleted only by direct request to K8S.